opsone-ch/documentation/index.rst

 ==================

 Did not find what you're looking for yet?
 Beside of the search bar (top left), we also added a :doc:`glossary <genindex>` with all the important topics.

+.. tip:: Find Marketing and contract related details on our website https://opsone.ch.

 Open source
 -------------------------------------------